Cgcraigon/MAIN/README.md

 # Bioinfomatics Project BS32011
 This file describes what has been done over the past 6 weeks and what each directory contains.
+# My GitHub Repository
+This is my main GitHub Repository for the applied Bioinfomatics module BS32011.
+The aim of this module is to produce a logical and structured database of experimental data that can then be query serched on a website of my own design.

 # Contents
 ##MySQL_Python